bernardobt/activity-manager/README.md

 # MERN Stack Activity Manager Study App

-    With this project I intend on building a simple management app, where the user will be able to manage activities with a dashboard and have a activity display page.
+With this project I intend on building a simple management app, where the user will be able to manage activities with a dashboard and have an activity display page.

 ## Current State

-Simple list to keep track of progress
+A simple list to keep track of progress:

 ### Done